Richard Wallace (journalist): Editor

-Wallace was appointed editor of the Daily Mirror in 2004 on the dismissal of well-known editor Piers Morgan for publishing false images of British soldiers in Iraq.
+Wallace was appointed editor of the Daily Mirror in 2004 on the dismissal of editor Piers Morgan for publishing false images of British soldiers in Iraq.
 The Daily Mirror was named Newspaper of The Year at the What the Papers Say Awards in December 2006.

 The Mirror was one of several newspapers which paid "substantial" damages for defamation for their December 2010 coverage of the arrest of Christopher Jefferies in connection with the Murder of Joanna Yeates; Jeffries subsequently being exonerated.
 The publishers of the Mirror were later prosecuted for contempt of court for the way they had reported Jefferies' arrest, and fined £50,000.
 Their appeal against the fine was rejected by the Supreme Court.
 During the Leveson Inquiry, established by Prime Minister David Cameron to investigate the ethics and behaviour of the British media following the News of the World phone hacking affair, Wallace described the newspaper's coverage of Jefferies's arrest as a "black mark" on his editing record.

 In May 2012, Wallace was sacked as editor of the Daily Mirror "with immediate effect". after Trinity Mirror decided to merge the Daily & Sunday Mirror titles and slash editorial budgets.